ADRE9/Adre9/README.md

 ### Hi there, I'm Arshad 👋

-## I'm a Microsoft Student Ambassador, Open Source Contributer, Community Lead, Developer, and Learner!!
+## I'm a React Native and MERN Stack application Developer, and Learner!!

-- 🌱 TECHNICAL ANALYST AT Credit Suisse.
+- 🌱 SDE @ UBS.
+- 🌱 REACT NATIVE Cross Platform Application Developer
 - 🌱 GSSOC 2021 PROJECT ADMIN and MENTOR.
 - 👯 I’m looking to develop Mobile Apps and contribute to Open Source.
-- 🥅 2022 Goals: Learn GraphQl, PostgreSql and contribute more to Open Source projects.
+- 🥅 2025 Goals: Learn Android and iOS native modules, PostgreSql and contribute more to Open Source projects.
 - ⚡ Fun fact: I love coffee and youtube.